edgelesssys/constellation/README.md

 * Please follow the [Code of Conduct](/CODE_OF_CONDUCT.md).

 > **Warning**
-> Please report any security issue via a [private GitHub vulnerability report](https://github.com/edgelesssys/constellation/security/advisories/new) or write to security@edgeless.systems.
+> Please report any security issue via a [private GitHub vulnerability report](https://github.com/edgelesssys/constellation/security/advisories/new) or write to <security@edgeless.systems>.

 ## License